probeiuscorp/fslc-presentations/functional-programming/slides.md

 This presentation will be all about functional programming, especially of the pure variety.

-We'll introduce Haskell and then show some applications in JavaScript/TypeScript.

 ## What we'll cover

-* Haskell, algebraic data types, and monoids
-* Monads
+* Monads in theory: a light introduction in modern JavaScript/TypeScript
-* Practical monads for impure languages
+* Applied monads: live-coding session of using monads to solve problems

 ## Why understand (pure) functional programming?